 Everything we said about Café Habana back in our 2009 review remains true, which is kind of amazing considering how quickly the restaurant landscape of this city changes these days.
-It's still the one of coolest restaurants in NYC.
-It's still delicious, it's still cheap, and crack is still the special ingredient to [the corn (http://instagram.com/p/olwEsAob93/ "the corn" ).
+It’s still one of the coolest restaurants in NYC, it’s still delicious, it’s still cheap, and crack is still the special ingredient to the corn.
 Café Habana is a special place, as important to the culture of downtown New York as any establishment.
-It's the corner diner that never goes out of style, where customers will gladly wait outside for 45 minutes, people watching until their table is ready.
+It’s the corner diner that never goes out of style, where customers will gladly wait outside for 45 minutes, people watching until their table is ready.
 Everyone knows the drill, and no one complains.
 And if things happen to be a little too crazy, Habana-To-Go is situated right next door, with mostly the same menu, perfectly packed to-go.

 You come to Habana, you order the corn.
 That’s just how it is.
 Crack ain’t wack.

 The mustard dressing they serve with these salads is incredible.
 They are a nice size, come loaded with protein, and are a great call for lunch on the weekends or dinner during the week.
 The tortilla chips are a nice touch, too.

 Habana has one of our favorite steak sandwiches in NYC, although every time we eat it, we wish it had a bit more steak, a bit more peppers, and a bit more onions.
 For the amount of bread, it could use some more “stuff.”
 That being said, it’s still pretty damn awesome.
 Make sure to order an extra side of the spicy chipotle mayo for dipping purposes.

 A Habana classic.
 This heaping plate of sautéed chicken comes smothered in a roasted garlic sauce and served with spicy spinach and white rice.
 One of our go-to entrees here.